sleepingsaint/flavor/README.md

 ### :camera: Images

-* You will be prompted to for a image link and the rest is handled by the scripts.
+* You will be prompted for a image link and the rest is handled by the scripts.

 ### :floppy_disk: Save